flowerinthenight/base-atlcom-svc/README.md

 ### Testing service notification

 The service can also notify clients of events via IDispatch.
 To test, run `testclient.exe event`.
 The client will send a value to the service and in return, the service will notify the client of the received value.
+The call will also cause the service to start automatically (when it's not yet started).

 ### Uninstallation